Monkeypox on Cape Cod: Resources for Residents, Visitors, Businesses, and Practitioners

 - Touching fabrics and objects during sex that were used by a person with monkeypox, such as bedding, towels and sex toys

 We know the virus can be spread in fluid or pus from monkeypox sores, and are trying to better understand if virus could be present in semen, vaginal fluids or other body fluids.

-If you or your partner have MPV or any symptoms that could be related to monkeypox, you should avoid sex or being intimate with anyone until all your sores have healed and you have a fresh layer of skin formed.
+If you or your partner have monkeypox or any symptoms that could be related to monkeypox, you should avoid sex or being intimate with anyone until all your sores have healed and you have a fresh layer of skin formed.

 For more information, please visit:

 People who may have symptoms of monkeypox should contact their healthcare provider.
 This includes anyone who:

 - Traveled to central or west African countries, parts of Europe where monkeypox cases have been reported, or other areas with confirmed cases of monkeypox during the month before their symptoms began.

 - Reports close or intimate contact with a confirmed monkeypox case or person with suspected monkeypox symptoms.

 There are two vaccines licensed by the U.S. Food and Drug Administration (FDA) that are available for preventing monkeypox infection – JYNNEOS (live, weakened vaccine administered in two injections under the skin—not muscle—four weeks apart) and ACAM2000 (live Vaccinia virus vaccine administered into the skin via multiple puncture technique).
 There is a limited supply of JYNNEOS and an ample supply of ACAM2000, although ACAM2000 vaccine should not be used in people who have certain health conditions, including a weakened immune system, skin conditions such as atopic dermatitis/eczema, or pregnancy.